MobileTeleSystems/bretrics/README.md

-# Microservice for monitoring client web application by prometheus.
+# Bretrics - Microservice for realtime monitoring of users in browsers by prometheus.

 The microservice contains an API that accepts metrics from the client browser, as well as an exporter for Prometheus metrics..